Plastic, plastic, everywhere. It's around the food we buy, the UPS delivery you receive and super sadly, it's in the food we eat.

 Buy a refillable water bottle

-Single use water bottles are a ecological nightmare.
+Single-use water bottles are an ecological nightmare.
 Even if you fill it up again, you're risking harmful chemical components leaching into your water and doing who knows what to your insides.
 Purchase a refillable glass or metal bottle and get in the habit of taking it out with you.

 We get it, it’s annoying carrying about canvas bags, bags for life only seem to get one use.
 And it seems to be nearly impossible to remember to put them back in the boot of your car after you bring your shopping in.
 But just like nearly everything else on this list, once you get into the habit of carrying your own shopping bags, you won’t be able to believe you didn’t do it before.